ZIS-151: Engine and driveline

 The transmission was a 5 speed with a direct 4th gear and overdrive 5th.
 The transfer case had high and low ranges, and selectively engaged the front axle.
 Both front and rear axles were a split type.

+The differential and rear axle housing were the same as the GAZ-51, and the front axle was similar to, and used parts from, the GAZ-63.

 Chassis

 The chassis was 6×6, with three live beam axles, adapted and strengthened for conditions in the USSR.
 It had a reinforced ladder frame with three live beam axles, the front on semi elliptical leaf springs, the rear tandem on quarter elliptical leaf springs with locating arms.

 Wheelbase was 4225 mm to the center of the rear bogey and 4785 mm to the center of the rear axle.

 ZIS-151’s tires have a larger cross section, 8.25 × 20 in versus the US6’s 7.50 × 20 in.
 Both had dual rear tires.
 The wider tires spread the load over a wider area.
 This allows the truck to be operated on softer surfaces.

 The ZIL-157 has much wider 12.00 × 18 in single rear tires.
 To further increase the footprint, a centralized inflation system allows the tire pressure to be reduced from the cab for soft surfaces, then re-inflated for road use.

 The drive shafts were laid out like the US6, but as a mirror image, the front axle differential was offset to the left, while American trucks were offset to the right.
 Air brakes were used, on the ZIL-157 the air system also supplied the centralized inflation system.